rodonile/rsudp-leq/README.md

 - **a_sta**: "remembering" factor for the IIR filter for the STA calculation
 - **a_lta**: "remembering" factor for the IIR filter for the LTA calculation
-- **static_lta**: use a static value for the LTA instead of an Leq calculation (preferred method, as varying LTA would contains also high noise events in the calculation)
+- **static_lta**: use a static value for the LTA instead of an Leq calculation (this is the preferred method, as varying LTA would contains also high noise events in the calculation).
+Default: true.
 - **lta**: Value for LTA if *static_lta* is set to true.
 Default 10dB (computed with 1 $\mu m/s$ (1e-6) dB reference).
 - **scaling**: compute velocity using the *scaling_sensitivity* parameter.
 If disabled the calculations are performed using voltage counts from the AD converter.
 Default: true.